 You can still enjoy a glass of self-made delicious fruit juice as long as it’s diluted with water.
 Make sure to avoid overactive acidic fresh juices, such as orange and grapefruit, as these can irritate your bladder and cause adverse effects on your urinary health.

-Some foods to avoid if you experience bladder weakness issues, such as spicy dishes and acidic foods like tomatoes, which can irritate your bladder.
+Some foods to avoid if you experience bladder weakness issues, such as spicy dishes and acidic foods like tomatoes, can irritate your bladder.
 Nonetheless, there are plenty of delicious foods for bladder and urinary health.

 7. Fruit and Vegetables